 « Previous Page

-Alopecia areata is a type of hair loss that typically affects the hair on the scalp.
+Alopecia areata is a type of hair loss that affects the hair on the scalp or other areas of the body.
 It occurs when the immune

 system mistakenly attacks hair follicle roots, where hair growth begins.